-- (1) Twenty-five percent of the options vested on July 12, 2019; the remaining seventy-five percent of the options will vest in equal monthly installments over the following 36 months. - (2) Twenty-five percent of the options vested on June 22, 2019; the remaining seventy-five percent of the options will vest in equal monthly installments over the following 36 months. - (3) Twenty-five percent of the options vested on July 6, 2018; the remaining seventy-five percent of the options will vest in equal monthly installments over the following 36 months. - (4) Twenty-five percent of the options vested on July 29, 2017; the remaining seventy-five percent of the options will vest in equal monthly installments over the following 36 months. - (5) Twenty-five percent of the options vested on April 3, 2018; the remaining seventy-five percent of the options will vest in equal monthly installments over the following 36 months. - (6) The options vested in equal monthly installments over 36 months from the date of grant of July 28, 2015. - (7) Twenty-five percent of the options vested on July 15, 2015; the remaining seventy-five percent of the options vested in equal monthly installments over the following 36 months.
+(1) Twenty-five percent of the options vested on July 2, 2021; the remaining seventy-five percent of the option will vest in equal monthly installments over the following 36 months.

+(2) Twenty-five percent of the options vested on July 1, 2020; the remaining seventy-five percent of the options will vest in equal monthly installments over the following 36 months.

+(3) Twenty-five percent of the options vested on July 12, 2019; the remaining seventy-five percent of the options will vest in equal monthly installments over the following 36 months.

+(4) Twenty-five percent of the options vested on June 22, 2019; the remaining seventy-five percent of the options will vest in equal monthly installments over the following 36 months.

+- (5) Twenty-five percent of the options vested on July 6, 2018; the remaining seventy-five percent of the options will vest in equal monthly installments over the following 36 months. - (6) The options vested in equal installments over 36 months from the grant date of July 29, 2016. - (7) The options vested in equal installments over 36 months from the grant date of April 3, 2017. - (8) The options vested in equal monthly installments over 36 months from the date of grant of July 28, 2015. - (9) The options vested in equal installments over 36 months from the grant date of March 7, 2016.